Peter Stuart: Dog's Eye View reunion

 After an extended hiatus, Dog's Eye View released a third album (also on Vanguard); the album was entitled Tomorrow Always Comes.
 It featured backing vocals by singers Jason Mraz and Kelly Moneymaker, as well as an appearance from Paul Doucette of Matchbox Twenty.

-Later work
+Personal life

-A 2021 issue of Esquire reported that Stuart was no longer involved in the music business, had obtained a master's degree in clinical psychology, and was working as a therapist in Austin, Texas.
+Stuart has obtained a master's degree in clinical psychology from Antioch University and is currently a family therapist in Austin, Texas.